-raising were to repay financial institution's loan, invest and expand business, and utilize as a revolving fund for the businesses.
-In November 2013, the Company has made full repayment on both long term institutions.
+In this regard, the objectives of the fund raising were to repay financial institution's loan, invest and expand business, and utilize as a revolving fund for the businesses.
+In November 2013, the Company has made full repayment on both long term and short term loans to the financial institutions.

 Namyong Terminal Public Company Limited has continuously invested and developed management system of A5 Terminal.
-The Company has made investment to expand the Company's terminal from only 1 berth at the beginning length of 697 meters, max draft 14 meters of Thailand for the 3rd consecutive year.
+The Company has made investment to expand the Company's terminal from only 1 berth at the beginning to 3 berths at present, with the total quay length of 697 meters, max draft 14 meters

-- 1 of 80 companies out of the 601 companies which achieved a CGR score of 5 stars or "Excellent" from the survey results on Corporate Governance Report of Thai Listed Companies 2016 of The Thai Institute of Directors Association (IOD). - 1 of 159 companies out of the 601 companies which received a perfect score or AGM Checklist in 2016 of 100 from the Thai Investors Association.
+- Thailand for the 2nd consecutive year. • 1 of 110 companies out of the 620 companies which achieved a CGR score of 5 stars or "Excellent" from the survey results on Corporate Governance Report of Thai Listed Companies - To be one of 45 companies in the SETTHSI Index • 1 of 79 companies which were qualified and selected to - 1 of 114 companies out of the 618 companies which received a perfect score of AGM Checklist in 2017 of 100 from the Thai Investors Association for the 2nd consecutive year.